Skip to content

 Who’s it for?

-The British Columbia Provincial Nominee Program Tech Pilot (BC PNP Tech Pilot) is a specialized PNP stream for workers with experience in one of 29 priority occupations who also hold a job offer from an employer in BC.
+The British Columbia Provincial Nominee Program Tech (BC PNP Tech) is a specialized PNP stream for workers with experience in one of 29 priority occupations who also hold a job offer from an employer in BC.
 The occupation list includes several positions related to the construction sector including civil engineers, mechanical engineers, electrical and electronics engineers, and chemical engineers.

 How does it work?

-In order to be considered for the BC PNP Tech Pilot, you need two things:
+In order to be considered for the BC PNP Tech, you need two things:

 1. A valid job offer from a BC employer in one of the 29 priority occupations; and